-- The eating can include a lack of interest in eating or food.
+- Their eating habits can include a lack of interest in eating or food.

 - Rigidity and refusing to eat foods because of their smell, taste, texture or appearance.

-- The individual will continuously fail to meet his nutritional or caloric needs, which causes a great amount of weight loss or the inability to gain any weight.
+- The individual will continuously fail to meet his nutritional or caloric needs, which causes significant weight loss or the inability to gain any weight.
 In children, it may cause them not to meet their growth milestones.